solarsailer/matthieuoger.com/content/posts/2018-10-18-unity-iphone-x-home-indicator.md

 ---
 date: "2018-10-18"

-title: "Unity and iPhone X's home indicator"
+title: "Unity and iPhone X's Home Indicator"
 excerpt: "Use the `Bottom` option for \"Defer system gestures on edges\" in the `Edit → Project Settings → Player` menu of Unity to make the iPhone X's home indicator less visible and obtrusive.
 Don't use \"Hide home button on iPhone X\".
 This is not what you want for a game."
 ---